pypypypy5/Python_Automation/README.md

 # Python_Automation
-solution of book "Python Automation~"
+solution of the book "Python Automation~"